This is the multi-page printable view of this section. Click here to print.

 | Resource ID | Unique resource ID in the service |

-| Creator | User who created the service |
+| constructor | User who created the service |

-| Modifier | User who modified the service information |
+| editor | User who edited the service information |

-| Modification Time | Time when the service information was modified |
+| Modification date | Date and time the service information was modified |

-| Auto-Scaling Group Name | Auto-Scaling Group name |
+| Auto-Scaling Group name | Auto-Scaling Group name |

 |

-| Number of Servers | Current number of servers in the Auto-Scaling Group and set Min, Desired, Max server numbers
+| Number of servers | Current number of instances in the Auto-Scaling Group and the configured Min, Desired, Max instance counts

 |